 The Inn is considered one of the most paranormally active homes in Michigan.
-Thus it’s no coincidence that visitors say Wallace and his first wife still roam the inn with his heavy footsteps, as well as whispering in the ears of the guests.
-While they are considered friendly spirits, some visitors leave the inn in the middle of the night as Wallace’s ghost wanders the mansion telling the guests to leave.
+Thus, it’s no coincidence that visitors say Wallace and his first wife still roam the inn with his heavy footsteps and whispering in the guests’ ears.
+While they are considered friendly spirits, some visitors leave the inn in the middle of the night as Wallace’s ghost wanders the mansion, telling the guests to leave.

-The Sweet Dreams Inn was a specialized bed-and-breakfast where guests hope to experience the proximity of these friendly ghosts.
-Guests have reported that doors open and close, beds and chairs are moved.
+The Sweet Dreams Inn was a specialized bed-and-breakfast where guests hoped to experience the proximity of these friendly ghosts.
+Guests have reported opening and closing doors, and beds and chairs are moved.

-Some report that they feel being touched and hear voices and footfalls where nobody has been.
-One event that was caught on a cell phone video was that of an “orb” flying through one of the guest bedrooms.
+Some report feeling touched and hearing voices and footfalls where nobody has been.
+One event caught on a cell phone video was an “orb” flying through one of the guest bedrooms.